 l

 Hello to KISS fans everywhere around the world!
-Let me introduce myself.
-My name is Jon Rubin, and I'm a 36-year old KISS fanatic and collector from New York whose earliest memories include lip-synching "I Want You" at most family functions at the tender age of 4.
-Thankfully, my older brother was a big fan, and thus was my initial exposure to the greatest band of all time.
-In fact, in 1975 he actually taped KISS pictures to my baby crib, which for some reason my parents didn't know or they would have probably disowned him.
-So that is why I can say I literally was a fan from birth - it's amazing I turned out alright!
+My name is Jon Rubin, and I'm a 47-year old KISS fanatic and collector from New York whose earliest memories include lip-synching "I Want You" at most family functions at the tender age of 4.
+Thankfully, my older brother Cliff was a big fan, and thus was my initial exposure to the greatest band of all time.
+In 1975, he actually taped KISS pictures to my baby crib, which for some reason my parents didn't know or they would have probably disowned him.
+So that is why I can say I was a fan almost literally from birth!
 Anyway, I grew up listening to KISS all the time, and was Ace Frehley for Halloween every year in elementary school (but never won the costume contest).
-Paul's solo album was the first KISS record I ever actually bought for myself, while inheriting my brother's vinyl collection in 1979 after he and his trend-happy cronies decided KISS was no longer cool upon buying "Dynasty."Jon Rubin at 2005 Baltimore EXPO But I never gave up on them because I always felt that the notion of KISS was so much bigger than just one album; so when the music strayed a bit off course, I still knew that there was so much more coming from this band in the future years that I never lost the faith.
+Paul's solo album was the first KISS record I ever actually bought for myself (on cassette), while inheriting my brother's vinyl collection in 1979 after he and his trend-happy cronies decided KISS was no longer cool upon buying "Dynasty."Jon Rubin at 2005 Baltimore EXPO But I never gave up on them because I always felt that the notion of KISS was so much bigger than just one album; so when the music strayed a bit off course, I still knew that there was much more coming from this band in the future that I never lost the faith.
 To those who skipped out on the 80s KISS, you missed a great time (R.I.P.
-Eric Carr) and you're probably listening to those songs on your local classic rock station as you read this (or Satellite radio!)
-And to those who also kept the faith, we were repayed for our loyalty ten-fold, starting with the reformation and record-breaking reunion tour of the original line-up and the exciting 1998-99 Psycho Circus album and World Tour.
-Of course, we had the Farewell 2000 tour to enjoy, which never quite ended but at some point after a few more summer tours, 3 kick-ass KISSOLOGY DVD releases, and a brand new studio album in 2009, KISS found a way to stay somewhat relevant throughout another decade.
-Today their music clearly lives on, and all of the naysayers and critics who thought it was a joke can only laugh at themselves.
-All it takes is one listen to their latest studio album Sonic Boom to realize the band is as solid as it has ever been.
-Over 35 years later, KISS is the ultimate force to be reckoned with, and has achieved so much in such a glorious, phenomenal and unique history.
+Eric Carr and the thunderous drum intro of "I Love It Loud" - need I say more?) and to those who kept the faith, we were repayed for our loyalty ten-fold, starting with the record-breaking 1996 reunion tour of the original line-up and the exciting Psycho Circus album & tour.
+Of course, we had the Farewell 2000 tour to enjoy, which never quite ended, yet after a handful of summer tours, 3 kick-ass KISSOLOGY DVD releases and a brand new studio album in 2009, KISS found a way to stay relevant through another decade.
+Now over 45 (!) years later, their music clearly lives on, and all the naysayers and critics who thought it was a joke can only laugh at themselves now, especially with the comically long-overdue 2014 induction into the Rock and Roll Hall of Fame.
+All it takes is one listen to their last studio effort Monster to realize the band is as solid as it has ever been, and their live performances still set the bar for bands 40 years their junior.
+It's only fitting that the guys get to have the final laugh with their current End of the Road farewell tour (when it can finally resume).
+Simply put, KISS has always been the ultimate force to be reckoned with, and when that final show does happen, it will be a worthy bookend to such a unique and glorious history.

-Jon and Cliff at 2005 NJ EXPO
+Jon and Cliff at 2005 NJ EXPO Jon & Cliff at 2006 Expo

 Handwritten note